evosys21/pdflib/docs/table-user-manual.md

 #### Using "require_once"

 In order to include the full interpid library, just include the `autoload.php` provided in the root folder.
-This will provide you the Fpdf and all Interpid PdfLib library classes.
+This will provide you the FPDF and all Interpid PdfLib library classes.

 Assuming you downloaded `fpdf-table-6.0.0` and placed in your project `libs` folder:
 ```